andreasmhallberg/readingnotes/Braze, 2002. Readers' Eye Movements Distinguish Anomalies of Form and Content.md

 # Braze, David, Donald Shankweiler, Weijia Ni, and Laura Conway Palumbo.
 “Readers’ Eye Movements Distinguish Anomalies of Form and Content.”
-Journal of Psycholinguistic Research 31, no. 1 (2002): 25–44. https://doi.org/10.1023/A:1014324220455.
+Journal of Psycholinguistic Research 31, no. 1 (2002): 25–44.

 Compares eye-movement patterns in syntactic and pragmatic anomalies.

 - Stimulus
+  - control, syntactic anomaly, pragmatic anomaly (similar to Ni et al. 1998) 29
   - 36 target sentences, 72 fillers.
 31
   - 25% of filler contained anomalies "so that anomalous target items were not conspicuous."
 31